 Jack Trout and Al Ries introduced the concept of positioning in the late seventies/ early eighties.
 Although the approaches to the concept have been refined over the years, the basic concept remains the same.
 To date, positioning strategy is still a relevant powerful marketing concept.
+For many businesses, it is the cornerstone of crafting a marketing strategy.

 Creating a well-defined position that has current commercial appeal is the next most important thing after creating a differentiated quality product in the chosen field.